Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Advantages and Limitations

+A recently proposed solution for Bitcoin introduces a miner-redactable and scalable approach that reportedly eliminates the need for trustees, heuristics, or hard forks.
+Kiraz et al.~\cite{kiraz2024redact} claim to achieve instant erasure of all transaction types by enforcing transaction ``templates''.
+These templates ensure that only the non-executable portions of unlocking scripts can be modified, preventing unintended alterations.
+In particular, a significant portion of such nonexecutable data consists of nonfinancial information such as biometric templates or references to them within the Bitcoin network, which are stored as OP\_RETURN data.
+In 2017, reports indicate that 86.8\% of Bitcoin’s non-financial data falls into this category.
+Furthermore, this approach eliminates the need for modifications in child transactions after redaction, effectively resolving the issue of ``cascade of changes'' found in $\mu$Chain~\cite{puddu2017mu}, a redactable blockchain designed for Ethereum.

-\subsection{Privacy preservation}
+\subsection{Privacy Preservation}

-In general, an on-chain smart contract needs to be executed and validated by each node of the network.
+In general, each node in the network must execute and validate a smart contract on the chain.
 To this end, all relevant transactions are visible to the entire blockchain network, resulting in privacy leakage.
-It has been shown that privacy leakage happens on the blockchain even when users only rely on their public key to create a transaction \cite{Ref100}.
-Since blockchain is transparent, it is possible to link transactions made by the same public key to an identity.
-When it comes to the processing of biometric data for very sensitive applications such as e-health \cite{2021_COGN_HandwTrends_Faundez}, it is essential to address data privacy and anonymity \cite{ghafoorian2020anonymous} issues.
-In addition, since public keys are bound to biometric templates, linking a public key to a real identity may result in the permanent leakage of the biometric data.
-Therefore, on-chain storage of biometric templates is a hazardous practice for data privacy.
-Although it is possible to use homomorphic encryption to keep and process biometric templates in cipher \cite{Ref7}, there is no guarantee that the protected template will remain unbroken in the future.
+Privacy leakage has been shown to occur on the blockchain even when users rely only on their public key to create a transaction \cite{Ref100}.
+Since the blockchain is transparent, it is possible to link transactions made using the same public key to an identity.
+When it comes to the processing of biometric data for very sensitive applications such as e-health, it is essential to address data privacy and anonymity issues \cite{ghafoorian2020anonymous}.
+In addition, since public keys are bound to biometric templates, linking a public key to a real identity may result in permanent leakage of the biometric data.
+Although homomorphic encryption can be used to keep and process biometrics in cipher for fixed length templates \cite{2016_CVPR_HEfixedLength_Marta,Ref7}, and other privacy-preserving methods can be applied for variable length templates \cite{2017_Access_HEmultiDTW_Marta}, there is no guarantee that the protected template will remain unbroken in the future.